Monks, Dzong, Wild.

 Group size: Minimum 6 / Maximum 15

-Trip code: NDPG
+Trip code: MWPP

 Cost: $8681.00 AUD per person twin share (with out flights)

-Cost: $10 161.00 (ex Bangkok with Druk Air)*
+Cost: $10 161.00 (ex Bangkok with Bhutan Airlines)*

 Single supplement: $1166.00 AUD

 • Please note that a limited number of airlines fly to Bhutan.
-In order to enter Bhutan you must purchase an airfare to a gateway city such as Bangkok and then transfer to Druk airlines to fly to Paro.
+In order to enter Bhutan you must purchase an airfare to a gateway city such as Bangkok and then transfer to Bhutan airlines to fly to Paro.

 Inclusions